November Rain (2007 film)

 November Rain is a 2007 Indian Malayalam-language film directed by Vinu Joseph.
 The film stars Arun, Daniel Balaji, Lalu Alex, Nimisha Suresh and Geetha in lead roles.
 The film has musical score by Anup S. Nair.

 Plot

 Sathyanarayan is the son of CI Krishnamoorthy and Indira.
-Krishnamoorthy wants his son to get educated well.
+Krishnamoorthy is an honest and straightforward police officer who wants his son to get educated well.
 Sathya joins the college after his schooling.
 He disregards his dad's wishes and gets into the company of baddies and in the course of time, he becomes their hero.
 In search of quick money, they plan to rob a bank.
 Majeed Ali, a dreaded and terrorising crime boss tries to wipe out Sathya and his mates.
 He creates problems at times for Sathya.
 Sathya loves Anu and marries her against his and her parents' approval.
 Eventually, Sathya's father commits suicide.
 Whether Sathya destroys his enemies and comes out victorious and leads a normal life.
 The aftermath is narrated in the later part.